SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 * All microservices are build with Microservice Java SDK 10.4.6 but preferably higher.
 For custom-built microservices, refer to [General aspects > Security](/microservice-sdk/concept/#security) in the *Microservice SDK guide*.
 * For on premises installation the domain-based tenant resolution is configured properly.

+{{< c8y-admon-info >}}
->**Info:** In order to use the single sign-on feature for {{< enterprise-tenant >}}s, the enterprise domain must be set up as redirect URI in the basic configurations.
+In order to use the single sign-on feature for {{< enterprise-tenant >}}s, the enterprise domain must be set up as redirect URI in the basic configurations.
 If single sign-on providers have a list of allowed domains, the enterprise domain should be added to that list.
+{{< /c8y-admon-info >}}

 #### Configuration settings

-To enable the feature, the administrator has to configure a connection with the authorization server.
+To enable the feature, the administrator must configure a connection with the authorization server.
 This is done in the Administration application.

 Click the **Single sign-on** tab in the **Authentication** page.

-At the top left, you can choose a template.
-The chosen option has an effect on the look of the panel.
+At the top left, you can select a template.
+The selected option has an effect on the look of the panel.
 The default template is "Custom" which allows for a very detailed configuration with virtually any authorization server using OAuth2 authorization code grant.
 Other templates provide simplified views for well known and supported authorization servers.
 In the next steps there will first be a definition of how to use the "Custom" template followed by a view dedicated to Azure Active directory.

+<a name="custom-template"></a>
 ##### Custom template

 ![Request configuration](/images/users-guide/Administration/admin-sso-1.png)